MyTransport SG

 Choosing the Target from a Map

-Finally, we mapped out probable user flows consisting of 5 to 15 steps, showing how different user groups interact with the product.
-At the start of the map, we listed down the different "Actors" that are important in the user journey.
-The actors represent the different customers using the product.
-Our main actors are Tourists, Expats, Local Commuters and foreign helpers and migrant workers.
+Finally, probable user flows consisting of 5 to 15 steps were mapped out to illustrate how different user groups interact with the product.
+At the beginning of the map, the key "Actors" involved in the user journey were listed.
+These actors represent the primary customers of the product, including Tourists, Expats, Local Commuters, and Foreign Helpers and Migrant Workers.

-We then started matching our HMW notes to the part where it corresponds with a specific step of the user flow.
-Looking back at the team’s Long Term Goal, Sprint Questions, Map, and How Might We notes, the decider then chose a target user and user flow on the map.
+The HMW notes were then matched to the corresponding steps within the user flow.
+Reviewing the Long-term Goal, Sprint Questions, User Map, and HMW notes, the decider selected a target user and the associated user flow on the map.

-The chosen user flow is for Tourist who is the identified target user.
+The selected user flow focused on the Tourist, who was identified as the target user.

 Design Sprint Map